huaminghuangtw/Evergreen-Notes/Permanent-Notes/never-lose-faith-and-hope.md

 > _“If you can dream it, you can do it.” — Walt Disney_

+---

+# On believing

 > _[“You can’t know, you can only believe - or not.” — C.S.
 Lewis](https://www.goodreads.com/quotes/81797-you-can-t-know-you-can-only-believe---or-not)_

+> _“Believe and you’re halfway there.” — Harry S. Truman_

+> _“By believing passionately in something that still does not exist, we create it.” — Franz Kafka_

+> _“When you believe in a thing, believe in it all the way, implicitly and unquestionable.” — Walt Disney_

+> _“Believe there is a great power silently working all things for good, behave yourself and never mind the rest.” — Beatrix Potter_

+> _“Believe it can be done.
+When you believe something can be done, really believe, your mind will find the ways to do it.
+Believing a solution paves the way to solution.” ― David J. Schwartz, [The Magic of Thinking Big](https://www.goodreads.com/work/quotes/746042)_

 ---